-At the start of each year, the Board, upon recommendation from the CGNC Committee, adopts corporate performance metrics intended to guide and motivate executive officers to execute the Corporation's strategy over the course of the year.
-The CGNC Committee, in consultation with the CEO, assesses the corporate performance against each indicator and recommends a corporate performance score for each Executive to the Board.
+At the start of each year, the Board, upon recommendation from the CGNC Committee, adopts corporate performance metrics, as well as threshold, target and maximum corporate performance objectives, intended to guide and motivate executive officers to execute the Corporation's strategy over the course of the year.
+The CGNC Committee, in consultation with the CEO, assesses the corporate performance against each metric and recommends a corporate performance score for each Executive to the Board.

 At the beginning of the year, each Executive proposes their personal goals which are aligned with corporate objectives.
 The CEO's personal goals are approved by the Board on the recommendation of the CGNC Committee.
 Personal goals of other Executives are approved by the Board on the recommendation of the CEO, following a review by the CGNC Committee.
+As discussed under the heading "Changes to STIP for Fiscal 2024" below, beginning in 2024, STIP awards will be based on corporate performance metrics only and will not include personal goals.

-The table below sets forth 2022 performance metrics, CFO's and CDO's goal weighting and actual results.
+The table below sets forth 2023 corporate performance metrics and objectives, CEO's and CFO's goal weighting and actual results.

-Goal Weighting Actual Performance Metric/Goal CFO CDO Threshold Target Maximum Achieved Organic Growth (MFC Partnerships) Revenue 15% 15% \$353.2M \$392.4M \$431.7M \$414.4M EBITDA 15% 10% \$80.8M \$89.7M \$98.7M \$74.3M Cash Flow 10% 5% \$68.6M \$76.2M \$83.8M \$61.1M Consolidated EBITDA (1)(2) 15% 10% \$72.2M \$80.2M \$88.2M \$65.3M Acquisitive Revenue Growth 25% 40% \$8.0M \$10.0M \$12.0M - Total 80% 80% 2022 Average Score Calculation 55% 36%
+Corporate Metric Weightings CEO CFO Corporate Corporate Performance Objectives Corporate Performance Metric Threshold Threshold Target Actual Results Organic Growth (MFC Partnerships) Revenue 15% 15% \$380.0M \$422.2M \$464.4M \$445.6M EBITDA 15% 15% \$65.4M \$72.7M \$79.9M \$85.4M Cash Flow 10% 10% \$51.2M \$56.9M \$62.6M \$66.9M Consolidated EBITDA (1)(2) 25% 25% \$59.0M \$65.6M \$72.1M \$79.6M Other (Divest Non-Core Assets) 15% 15% N/A N/A N/A N/A Total 80% 80% 2023 Average Score Calculation 136% 136%

-(1) For information about consolidated EBITDA, a non-IFRS financial performance measure, refer to the Corporation's management's discussion and analysis for the year ended December 31, 2022.
+(1) For information about consolidated EBITDA, a non-IFRS financial performance metric, refer to the Corporation's management's discussion and analysis for the three months and year ended December 31, 2023.

-(2) Excludes the impact of impairment of goodwill, other intangibles and equipment, certain lease adjustments, including those under IFRS 16, Leases, the operating results of equity investments, all stock-based compensation, and STIP charges.
+(2) Excludes the impact of certain lease adjustments, including those under IFRS 16, Leases, all stock-based compensation, and STIP charges.